Integer sequences that are generalized weights of a linear code: Rank-metric and sum-rank-metric codes

 \begin{ex} Let $q=2$, $t=3$, and $n_i=m_i=1$ for $i\in[3]$, that is $\MM=\FF_2^3$.
 The only MDS code in $\mathbb{F}_2^3$ with minimum distance $2$ is the even-weight code.
 The only MDS code in $\FF_2^3$ with minimum distance $3$ is $\langle(1,1,1)\rangle$.
 Therefore, $\mathbb{F}_2^3$ contains MSD codes with every possible minimum distance, however it does not contain a chain of nested MDS codes with minimum distances $2$ and $3$.
 While Theorem~\ref{thm:genwts_srk} does not apply in this situation, it is easy to check by direct inspection that for every subsequence of the sequence $1,2,3$ of generalized weights of $\mathbb{F}_2^3$ there exists a code $\C\subseteq\mathbb{F}_2^3$ whose generalized weights coincide with the chosen subsequence. \end{ex}

 Finally, we state Theorem~\ref{thm:genwts_srk} in the generality of rank-metric codes.
 This provides a characterization of the integer sequences that are the sequence of generalized weights of a rank-metric subcode of $\FF_q^{m\times n}$ for given $q,n,m$.
 Notice that Gabidulin codes~\cite{Del, gabidulin} form a chain of nested MRD codes of minimum rank distances $1,2,\ldots,n$ for any $m,n$, and $q$ with $n\leq m$.
+While several other families of MRD codes are known, see e.g.~\cite{sheekey}, the existence of Gabidulin codes suffices for our purposes.

 \begin{thm} Fix $1\leq n\leq m$ and $q$ a prime power.
 A non-decreasing sequence of positive integers $d_1,\ldots,d_k$ is the sequence of generalized rank weights of a linear subcode of $\FF_q^{m\times n}$ if and only if $k\leq mn$, $d_k\leq n$, and any constant subsequence has length at most $m$. \end{thm}